netdata/netdata/docs/tasks/old-archive/configure-alerting-notification-methods.md

 ## Testing Notifications

-You can run the following command by hand, to test alerts configuration:
+You can manually run the following command to test alerts configuration:

 1. Become the netdata user
     ```bash